-In humans, stressful or traumatic life events such as death of a close relative often represent a chronic psychological load that can lead to psychopathologies such as depression.
-Because the central nervous mechanisms that lead to such diseases are still not elucidated we are investigating processes that occur in the course of chronic psychosocial stress in the brains of animals that show similar symptoms as depressed patients.
-Using molecular techniques, we identify genes in the brain that are regulated by stress.
-In situ hybridization and immunocytochemistry serve to localize changes in neurotransmitter systems, receptors, transporters and other molecules in distinct neurons of the brain.
+In humans, stressful or traumatic life events such as death of a close relative often represent a strong psychological load that may induce psychopathologies such as depression.
+The central nervous mechanisms that lead to such diseases are still not clear.
+We therefore investigate processes that occur in the course of chronic psychosocial stress in the brains of animals that show similar symptoms as depressed patients.
+Using molecular techniques, we identify central nervous genes that are regulated by stress; quantitative real time PCR, in situ hybridization and immunocytochemistry serve to localize changes in neurotransmitter systems, receptors, transporters and other molecules in distinct neurons of the brain.
 Similar tools are used to clarify the mechanisms that underlie the beneficial effects of antidepressant drugs.
-In conjunction with behavioral studies we are able to find neuromolecular factors that contribute to emotionality.
+In conjunction with behavioral studies we are able to find molecular factors that play a role in central nervous processes underlying depression.